 Emissions from the construction activities of the Action Alternatives of the Revised Project were estimated using the California Emission Estimator Model (CalEEMod).
 CalEEMod construction assumptions include the construction of the 600-stall employee parking structure, the smaller parking lots on-site, and other buildings that are proposed as part of Phase III.
 The South Coast Air Quality Management District's Road Construction Model was used to estimate construction emissions associated with the actual road construction (e.g., southbound roadway and Virginia Avenue Transit Facility).
 The total emissions output from these two models were added together to obtain annual construction emission totals.
-Heavy construction equipment requirements and associated emissions for site grading, demolition, building construction, and paving activities were estimated based on the Road Construction Model default values and professional judgment.
-Emissions associated with worker travel to the construction site and construction truck deliveries were estimated based on default values in the model.
+Heavy construction equipment requirements and associated emissions for site grading, demolition, building construction, and paving activities were estimated based on the Road Construction Model default values and construction truck deliveries were estimated based on default values in the model.
 Additionally, to be consistent with SDAPCD Rule 55 for reducing construction emissions, the use of watering (three times daily) to minimize dust was input into the CalEEMod construction analysis.